Scheme for sub-shot-noise transmission measurement using a time multiplexed single-photon source: Transmission estimators

 \subsection{Lower light intensity regimes}

-Lowering the mean number of photons in order to reduce the amount of multi-photon emission is a common strategy when using a source of weak coherent pulses.
+Lowering the mean number of photons in order to reduce the amount of multi-photon emission is a common strategy when using a weak coherent pulse source.
 The sub-Poissonian nature of the BinMux-SP statistics also guarantees a more efficient response to this action, showing an improved reduction on the multi-photon pulses compared to that of the coherent source.
 The results obtained in the performance of the estimators by changing the mean photon number incident to the sample ($\langle n \rangle$) are shown in [Fig.~\ref{fig:barrT}] for a transmission $t=0.8$ and for $\nu = 200$ repetitions of the experiment.

-Although for an input mean photon number of 1 the estimators with threshold detectors do not present any enhancement over the SNL (for $t = 0.8$), an advantage can be still obtained for lower intensities.
+Although for a unity input mean photon number, the estimators with threshold detectors do not present any enhancement over the SNL (for $t = 0.8$), an advantage can be still obtained for lower intensities.
 Indeed, MSE ratios of $\sim 1.5$ can be achieved, which is very similar to the best performance available with number-resolving detectors.
 It is interesting to note that, for this transmission range and number of repetitions, the coherent source with threshold detection barely outperforms the SNL between 0 and $0.4$ mean photon number.
-This analysis enables a rapid visualization for deciding which combination of number of correcting stages $m$ on the BinMux-SP source and input mean photon number is convenient to use, for a given value of transmission.
+This behavior is representative of the performance of the source for mid-range transmissions.
+This analysis enables a rapid visualization for selecting the most convenient combination of number of correcting stages $m$ on the BinMux-SP source and input mean photon number, for a given value of the transmission.

-It has to be kept in mind that the estimators for threshold detectors are indeed biased; the improvement of their performance is therefore limited by the asymptotic limit imposed by their inaccuracy, while the number-resolving detector estimators only get more precise.
+Given that the estimators for threshold detectors are indeed biased, the improvement of their performance is therefore limited by the asymptotic limit imposed by their inaccuracy, while the number-resolving detector estimators only get more precise.
 In Fig. \ref{fig:relative} we present the asymptotic minimum relative MSE achievable per transmission value, for three representative values of input mean photon number, both for the coherent and the BinMux-SP sources.